Oleg Andreyevich Gusev

-Oleg Andreyevich Gusev (Олег Андреевич Гусев; born 3 March 1964) is a Russian entrepreneur and politician from Urals.
+Oleg Andreyevich Gusev (Олег Андреевич Гусев; born 3 March 1964) is a Russian entrepreneur and politician from the Urals area of Russia.
 He is currently the head of Ural Financial Holding enterprise, based in Ekaterinburg, and involved in massive land development projects and other large businesses.
 Formerly he also was a member of regional government ranking up to vice prime minister.

-Nowadays he is also known as arts collector: he possesses paintings of Picasso, Chagall, Kandinsky, Salvador Dalí, Matisse, Warhol and others.
+Gusev is also known as an arts collector, and possesses paintings of Picasso, Chagall, Kandinsky, Salvador Dalí, Matisse, Warhol and others.

 Biography and career

-Born in Chelyabinsk on April 3, 1964.
+Oleg Andreyevich Gusev was born in Chelyabinsk on April 3, 1964.

-Graduated from Ural State Technical University in 1986 as electrical engineer.
+He graduated from Ural State Technical University in 1986 as electrical engineer.
 In 1997 got a second degree in finances at Ural State University of Economics.

-Worked at Kalinin Machine-Building Plant until early 1990s.
+He worked at the Kalinin Machine-Building Plant until early 1990s.

 In 1993-1998 was participating in creation of, and furtherly headed, the major Zoloto Platina Bank.

 In the course of the career, for various periods of time, Gusev also held multiple major positions in a number of financial institutions of Urals and Moscow.
 Particularly, he owned a Chelyabinsk-based bank called Monetny Dom ("coin house"), which he sold by 2010.